fuzziqersoftware/resource_dasm/README.md

           formats will result in output files in those formats rather than BMP.
           In case this decoder fails, resource_dasm will fall back to a decoder that uses picttoppm, which is part of NetPBM.
-There is a rare failure mode in which picttoppm hangs forever; you may need to manually kill the picttoppm process if this happens.
+There is a rare failure mode in which picttoppm hangs forever; resource_dasm gives it 10 seconds to do its job before killing it and giving up.
 If picttoppm fails to decode the PICT or is killed, resource_dasm will prepend the necessary header and save it as a PICT file instead of a BMP.
-    *3 -- Decodes text using the Mac OS Roman encoding and converts line endings to Unix style.
+    *3 -- Text is decoded using the Mac OS Roman encoding and line endings (\r) are converted to Unix style (\n).
-    *4 -- Some esoteric style options may not translate correctly. styl resources provide styling information for the TEXT resource with the same ID, so such a resource must be present to properly decode a styl.
+    *4 -- Some esoteric style options may not be translated correctly. styl resources provide styling information for the TEXT resource with the same ID, so such a resource must be present to properly decode a styl.
     *5 -- Always produces uncompressed WAV files, even if the resource's data is compressed. resource_dasm can decompress IMA 4:1, MACE 3:1, MACE 6:1, and mu-law compression.
-A-law decompression is implemented but is currently untested and probably doesn't work.
-Please send me an example file if you have one and it doesn't work.
+A-law decompression is implemented but is currently untested.
+Please open a GitHub issue and upload an example file if you have one and it doesn't work.
     *6 -- Instrument decoding is experimental and imperfect; some notes may not decode properly.
 The JSON file can be played with smssynth, which is part of gctools (http://www.github.com/fuzziqersoftware/gctools).
 When
-          playing, the decoded snd and MIDI resources must be in the same directory as the JSON file and have the same names as when they were initially decoded.
+          playing, the decoded snd/csnd/esnd and MIDI/cmid/emid/ecmi resources must be in the same directory as the JSON file and have the same names as when they were initially decoded.
     *7 -- Tune decoding is experimental and probably will produce unplayable MIDI files.
     *8 -- Decryption support is based on reading SoundMusicSys source and hasn't been tested on real resources.
-Please send me an example file if you have one and it doesn't work.
+Please open a GitHub issue and upload an example file if you have one and it doesn't work.
     *9 -- ESnd resources (as opposed to esnd resources) were only used in two games I know of, and the decoder implementation is based on reverse- engineering one of those games.
 The format is likely nonstandard.